Range Map

 Overview

 The Gulfstream Jetprop Commander 1000 is the stretched, top-of-line evolution of the Aero Commander twin-turboprop family, type-certified in April 1981 under FAA model designation 695A.
 Marketed as the Jetprop 1000 and produced from 1982 to 1985 under Gulfstream Aerospace ownership of the Twin Commander line, the type fitted Garrett TPE-331-10 engines rated at 820 shp per side to the stretched 695 airframe, completing a series progression that began with the 690 and continued through the 690B (TPE-331-5), 690C/Jetprop 840, 690D/Jetprop 900, and 695/Jetprop 980.
 The 1000 designation refers to the 1,000 shaft-horsepower-class TPE-331-10 powerplants.
-Production totalled 101 aircraft of the 695A and a further 6 of the closely related 695B/Jetprop 1000B (heavier MTOW, otherwise similar).
+Production totaled 101 aircraft of the 695A and a further 6 of the closely related 695B/Jetprop 1000B (heavier MTOW, otherwise similar).

-In its operating envelope the 1000 is a genuine cabin-class twin turboprop: pressurised to 6.7 psi differential for FL350 cruise at a 10,000 ft cabin altitude, max-cruise speed of around 300 KTAS, max range of 2,080 NM on 482 gallons of fuel, and useful load near 3,900 lb.
+In its operating envelope the 1000 is a cabin-class twin turboprop: pressurised to 6.7 psi differential for FL350 cruise at a 10,000 ft cabin altitude, max-cruise speed of around 300 KTAS, max range of 2,080 NM on 482 gallons of fuel, and useful load near 3,900 lb.
 The high-wing layout, fast roll rate, and the Commander’s signature forward-set cockpit give it a handling character that owners describe as more responsive than the King Air, while the cabin (12.4 ft long, 4.1 ft wide, 4.8 ft tall) seats up to nine with the rear lavatory installed.
-Twin Commander Aircraft, the type’s continuing support organisation, maintains parts and authorised service centres for the in-service fleet.
+Twin Commander Aircraft, the type’s continuing support organisation, maintains parts and authorised service centers for the in-service fleet.

 Key Features for GA Buyers